 Listen to what customers want

-If you want to implement a policy that is beneficial for customers, you need to know what their preferences are.
+If you want to implement a policy that benefits customers, you need to know their preferences.

-Subsequently, it is essential to listen to customer feedback on the return terms and conditions.
-For instance, shoppers have a tendency to pick a full refund instead of items with equal value.
-Another case is that buyers love to exchange gift cards in lieu of store credits because they don’t go to your shop frequently.
+Subsequently, listening to customer feedback on the return terms and conditions is essential.
+For instance, shoppers prefer a full refund to items with equal value.
+Another case is that buyers love to exchange gift cards instead of store credits because they don’t go to your shop frequently.

 Do not hide your policy

-According to a study of UPS, 68% of clients check the website’s return and policy before making a purchase.
+According to a study by UPS, 68% of clients check the website’s return and policy before purchasing.
 Therefore, apart from the “easy” or “no-hassle”, store owners should make policies accessible.
 Do not let customers go on a scavenger hunt to find out information on different pages.

 Let’s include links to your policy in various places that are hard to miss, such as the checkout page, the website chat, and the confirmation emails on purchase.